upspin/upspin/doc/index.md

   configuration file format and settings.
 - The [Setting up `upspinserver`](/doc/server_setup.md) document explains how to set up your own Upspin installation on a Linux server.
+- The [Usage Examples](/doc/usage_examples.md) document lists some usage scenarios usage and the necessary `upspin commands`.
 - The [Mascot](/doc/mascot.md) document introduces our mascot, Augie, including downloadable images and usage information.